-In Et Cetera, Mingchao has one when it's revealed that Mr. Gothic, the terror behind the whole Syndicate and the man who the group has been waiting so long to destroy, is her father and her last living relative.
-This is followed by a slight Freak Out.
+In Et Cetera, Mingchao has one when it's revealed that Mr. Gothic, the terror behind the whole Syndicate and the man whom the group has been waiting so long to destroy, is her father and her last living relative.
+This is followed by a slight Freak Out!.
 Baskerville also gets one during a flashback when he comes home to find his Ill Girl little sister dead.

 Black Butler: While Ciel's intentions for the circus children back at the workhouse might not be described as "heroic" so much as "self-serving with a side of philanthropy", Ciel's reaction in chapter 36 upon realizing that the entire workhouse was empty and abandoned, and had been for what looked like years, meaning the circus children had fought—and died—in vain can be aptly described as a BSOD.
 A very, very frightening one.